The Making of the Daniel and the Kings Film

 What they soon discovered is that unless they could get the play up on its feet by having it performed and videoed in the new format, no publishing house or distributor would even look at their libretto (script/music/lyrics).
 Since Chuck and Karen were at a new church and no longer in charge of music programming, they needed to find someone else locally to work with.
 None of the groups they reached out to were interested in piloting the musical for them.
 The Smith’s still believed their story needed to be told and decided they had come too far to turn back.

 Their only choice was to try to rent a community theatre stage and produce this themselves, even if their friends and family thought they were crazy.
 They began looking at theaters around the area and putting in applications for dates for the following year.
-Several wonderful dramaturges stepped forward to review their libretto, which led to the first of many rounds of revisions to tighten the script.
-Songs were cut, new ones added, and the first of many rounds of libretto revisions were made.
-The first formal reading brought great input and encouraged them to keep pushing forward; but also revealed the how much work was yet to be done.
+Local dramaturges, Laurie Grinnell and Jensen Stouffer stepped forward to give feedback on their libretto, opening their eyes to the reality that they were far from the finish line!
+Songs were cut, new ones added, beginning what would be many rounds of libretto revisions.
+The first formal reading brought great input and encouraged them to keep pushing forward, but as always, it was back to the rewriting process.

 It was around that time that Chuck was able to make contact with Brad Moranz, a former Broadway actor, tour circuit actor, director, producer, talented musician and writer in his own right who just happened to live in the Charleston area.
 He and his wife Jenny, a former Rockette and Broadway dancer, and choreographer, took a liking to Chuck, and were kind enough to give them guidance from time to time on the project, though they told the Smith’s they were not interested in producing it themselves.